March (Deulgukhwa album)

 March is the debut studio album of South Korean rock band Deulgukhwa, released on September 10, 1985, and reissued on CD in 1991.
 The album is considered to have opened the 'new music beginning of the 80's' and the 'renaissance of Korean pop music in the mid and late 80's'.
 It received 207 points from 45 selection committee members and ranked first in the Top 100 Korean Popular Music Albums selected by the Kyunghyang Shinmun in 2007.
-About 1.8 million albums It is estimated to have been sold.
+It is estimated to have sold about 1.8 million copies.

 March is the band's only album to feature their original lineup, with guitarist Jo Deok-hwan leaving prior to their sophomore album.

 Production and recording

 The album took about 1–2 months to record, with 24 tracks recorded as a multi-track recording.
 Cassettes were mainly used to compose songs.
 March is the first 16-channel recording in Korea.
 Joo Chan-kwon and Choi Goo-hee, who were active in a different band at the time, participated in the recording as session musicians.
 The two would officially become Deulgukhwa members with the release of their second album, You and I.

 "March" was written and composed by Jeon In-kwon and arranged by Choi Seong-won and Huh Seong-wook.
 Jeon In-kwon, the producer, urged him to compose at the very end, and said, "It's not music, it's an album made with hard work."
 Choi Seongwon composed "That's Only My World", which was created before the album was produced; "Everyday With You", which expressed his feelings while in and immediately after being discharged from the military; and "No More To Me".
 A year prior, the songs were featured in the compilation Our Song Exhibition I by Jeon In-kwon and Kang In-won, a year before the release of March.

 Cho Deok-hwan composed "Train to the World", "Until the Morning Rises", and "Bless You".
 "Train to the World" was made two months before the release of the album, and it expresses the mind of a young man waiting for the 1988 Seoul Olympics.
 He said that "Until the Morning Comes" contains "a desire for an ideal image of a woman because the concept of the content is a man's song".
 "Congratulations" expresses the emotion of sending his older brother away as a diplomat or consul when he was in his 20s.

 Instead of inserting a geonjeon gayo, which were normally included at the end of albums released at the time, the band sang "Our Wish" a cappella.
 The song was not included on the album's 1991 reissue CD.